 Keep in mind that the weather and water conditions can change rapidly.
 The best way to prepare for a boating emergency is to wear your life jacket at all times while you’re on board a boat.

-How to Put on a Life Jacket in the Water
+How to Put on a Wearable Flotation Device in the Water

 This procedure is more difficult than it may seem!
 Practice in a supervised area: